 An absolute MUST visit for backpackers, Eat Street Northshore is the perfect place to enjoy some local music and live entertainment whilst digging into some incredible cuisine.

 This outdoor foodie market is located just 15 minutes from Brisbane CBD and 12 mins from the international airport.
 It covers over several hectares of land and is built from 180 repurposed recycled shipping containers.

-The market features over 70 traders including 5 themed bars, eclectic shops and micro restaurants offering delicious dishes and tasty treats from six of the world’s seven continents including Asia, Australia, Europe, North America and South America.
+With over 70 traders/food stalls including 5 themed bars, eclectic shops and micro restaurants it offers a wide selection of delicious dishes and tasty treats from six of the world’s seven continents including Asia, Australia, Europe, North America and South America.

 12. Stroll Along Fish Lane

-Ensure to take a walk down Fish Lane once the sun goes down (South Brisbane) to enjoy a visit to one of the nearby boutique restaurants and the Saccharomyces Beer Café.
+When backpacking in Brisbane CBD, ensure to take a walk down Fish Lane as the sun goes down and make a visit to one of the nearby boutique restaurants or cafes – eg. the Saccharomyces Beer Café.